 6) What Skills Do You Have That Will Make You Great As An Emergency Medical Technician?

 One of the MOST common EMT interview questions focused on determining if you are self-aware of the skills required to succeed in this job.
 The interviewer also wants to hear if you have what it takes to excel.
 In short, you may have many skills; however, do you feel you have the RIGHT skills that align perfectly with becoming an emergency medical technician?
 So, when answering this question, especially if this is your first job, we recommend reviewing the responsibilities of an EMT.
 Next, review the job requirements because this will outline the primary requirements for this position and give you a breakdown of the MOST sought-after skills.
 With that said,

 We can determine that as an EMT, you must possess the following skills on top of the educational and certification requirements.
 Someone who is: focused, a quick decision-maker, a team player, great at communicating, pays close attention to details, calm/patient, has physical strength, and is always willing to learn.
 So,

 When formulating your answer, we recommend focusing on a handful of these requirements.

-“I believe I have what it takes to be an EMT because I am driven and always focus on the job.
+“I believe I have what it takes to be an EMT because I am driven and always focused on the job.
 I also believe in being a team player so I can help them during critical times.
-Not to mention, I am extremely calm and patient, which is important because, during tense situations, I can still make clear and focused decisions which are important, especially when time is of the essence.
+Not to mention, I am extremely calm and patient, which is important because, during tense situations, I can still make clear and focused decisions which is important, especially when time is of the essence.
 I also understand that following directions and procedures are also integral in any organization, so I have worked tirelessly throughout my life to ensure that paying close attention to details is a skill I continue to build and perfect.”